ipfs/specs/http-gateways/PATH_GATEWAY.md

     limiting the cost of a single page load.
   - The downside of this approach is that it will always be slower than skipping child block resolution.

+## Streaming errors

+Gateways MUST force-close HTTP connections if they detect an error while streaming a file to avoid that users receive incomplete, yet valid, files.